 Sycamore trees are native to the UK, deciduous and fairly commonly found from well managed, sustainable woodland sources.
 The trees can grow to enormous dimensions of 50m height and 1.5m diameter or more and so it follows that Sycamore logs are substantial in size too.
 As a timber its hardwood, pale white wood.
 The sap and heartwood are the same colour size and visual qualities.
 It’s grain is broad, strong and vibrant because the annual growth rings of the tree are very marked.
 The overall colouring is creamy yellow with the marked growth rings a rich reddy-brown.
 We think SYP is a very handsome looking timber and have found that it’s graphic ‘woodgrain’ look means it’s growing in popularity all the time.

-For us the striking characteristics of this timber are it’s big, distinctive grain pattern, the large dimensions and durability.
+For us the striking characteristics of this timber are it’s pale colouring, lustrous grain pattern, the substantial dimensions and it’s sufarce hardness.
 An interesting combination of qualities for a creative designer maker or joiner to work with.

 As for workability, this species is a dream.
 It cuts and planes well with hand or machine tools, it has good bending strength so is good for steaming and it takes stains and finishes well.

-So it’s a sensitive little soul with a heart of gold, our Sycamore… and a bit of TLC tis all it asks!
+So it’s a sensitive little soul with a heart of gold, our Sycamore… and a bit of TLC is all it asks.

 The proper Technical Info from TRADA